-pLogo (O’Shea et al. 2013)(ref) showing over- and under-represented residues in LIR-containing peptides with z-score ≥ 1.70, relative to all LIR-containing peptides in the input library.
+pLogo (O’Shea et al. 2013) showing over- and under-represented residues in LIR-containing peptides with z-score ≥ 1.70, relative to all LIR-containing peptides in the input library.
 The full-length logo is in Supplemental Figure 5.